BRC's Homeless Outreach Program serves thousands of individuals experiencing homelessness in New York City 24/7/365. (FY19)

 What do BRC’s Homeless Outreach Teams do?

-Well over 200 outreach and case management staff work 24/7/365 throughout New York City’s subways, transit hubs and streets to help people find their maximum level of self-sufficiency, ideally leaving a life unsheltered and moving to permanent housing.
+Well over 200 outreach and case management staff (FY23: over 250 outreach and case management staff) work 24/7/365 throughout New York City’s subways, transit hubs and streets to help people find their maximum level of self-sufficiency, ideally leaving a life unsheltered and moving to permanent housing.
 All of BRC’s outreach teams work with individuals experiencing homelessness to motivate them to accept services that will get them off the streets both initially and for the long term.
 BRC’s outreach teams are trained to look beyond the surface, and to communicate with love and respect to individuals that are often poor, ill, scared, and traumatized by a lifetime of being let down by systems which were supposed to support them.

 How do BRC’s Homeless Outreach Teams work?